jsenv/jsenv-importmap-eslint-resolver/readme.md

 And every bare specifier must have a mapping or it cannot be resolved.
 To fix this either add a mapping or put explicitely `"./specifier.js"`.

 Please note that `"specifier.js"` is also a bare specifier.
-You should better write `"./specifier.js"` instead.
+You should write `"./specifier.js"` instead.

 # Extensionless import